TwinkalParmar-16/calculator-behavior/addition.md

 ## Scenario: Adding numbers where the result goes out of range

 - Given: On the calculator
-- When: Enter first "number/large size number", and then enter "plus" operator, and enter second "number/large size number", and press "equals".
+- When: Enter first "number",
+  and then enter "plus" operator, and enter second "number", and press "equals".
-- Then: Display "Out of range message" as the result.
+- Then: Display the result in some power plus number.

 ## Scenario: 6+* as an input